sarahkasiske/physical-computing/week1/readme.md

 #My Fantasy Machine

-##Meet the Laundry Aid
+##Meet Laundry Aid

-#####The Laundry Aid assists in all of your daily laundry needs from washing to folding.
-Simply insert your clothing, press scan and let the laundry Aid take over the rest.
+####Laundry Aid assists in all of your daily laundry needs from washing to folding.
+Simply insert your clothing, press scan and let Laundry Aid take over the rest.

 ##Instructions